dhruv0503/RGB-Color-Guesser/README.md

-# Projects
-# This repository contains the projects I made while learning web deveopment
-# 1 - The RGB Color Guesser - As the name suggests its a game where we have to select the color with the rgb values given.
+This project includes the early day practise of my web development learning.
+I've used basic HTML, CSS and JS to create this project.
+In this project I have created some squares which will be given random rgb values and will show the corresponding color.
+The task for the user is to figure out which of the given squares matches the rgb values given on the webpage.